smeup/jariko/docs/mute.md

 You can run MUTE tests in Visual Studio Code: see the [documentation](visual_studio_code.md)

 Here you can also see how to execute the [FizzBuzz TDD Kata in RPGLE with MUTEs](https://www.youtube.com/watch?v=AvFv2CMFzbs&feature=youtu.be).
+You can see [the source of the tests](../rpgJavaInterpreter-core/src/test/resources/mute/FIZZBUZZTEST.rpgle) and [of the progam](../rpgJavaInterpreter-core/src/test/resources/mute/FIZZBUZZ.rpgle)